jamorell/jsdoop-py/README.rst

 ========================

-# JSDoop - Distributed Object-Oriented Platform on the Browser
+# JSDoop - Distributed Object-Oriented Platform on the Browser.
 JSDoop Library - Distributed Object-Oriented Platform on the Browser.
 Python Version.

 ## License